 Stephanie Brown is a Chicago-based artist who specializes in perfect replicas of John James Audubon's Birds of America prints on human skin.
 Watch her create her 26th replica.
 Instagram: @feralcatbox

 Brücius is renowned for his distinctive, custom line-work and fine blackwork.
 He specializes in natural and scientific illustration, as well as birds in flight.
 He is based at his San Francisco shop Black Serum.
 Instagram: @_brucius_

 Flash Bird Tattoos

 Want to put some skin in the game and get your own bird tattoo?
-These incredible artists are offering original flash tattoos featuring birds in the Bay Area that are threatened by climate change.
+This incredible artist is offering original flash tattoos featuring birds in the Bay Area that are threatened by climate change.
 Note: There are limited flash tattoos available by auction only.